6 Books That Can Awaken Your Positive Potential

 Reading can help keep the brain active, from learning new vocabulary through to increasing your general knowledge.
 But, reading positive thinking books can also help with unlocking and maintaining your positive potential every single day.

 Not sure which books to read?
-In this new chapter of Bach’s bookshelf, we’re looking at six books that can give you a helping hand with positive thinking.
+In this new chapter of the Bach® Team’s bookshelf, we’re looking at six books that can give you a helping hand with positive thinking.

 Within one chapter, this novel will make you more conscious of how thoughts and emotions get in the way of the ability to live in happiness.
 Unlike other positive thinking books, Tolle unpacks topics such as the source of Chi, the creative use of the mind and the cycle of life, while providing handy little markers that symbolize a ‘break’ to mull over what you’ve just read.